jgray13/hello-world/README.md

 I have a background in SEO, which is useful for my work in web deveopment as I try to incorporate a responsive design as I build sites or work on projects.

 During my studies, I have gained some freelance work building and maintaining websites.
-This experience has been very useful for my deveopment as I find working on real projects a great way to learn.
+This experience has been very useful for my development as I find working on real projects a great way to learn.